marllomartin/client-category/README.md

 </p>

 ## Sobre

-Aplicação web de uma plataforma de cadastro de categorias de cliente desenvolvida em React com TypeScript e estilizada com Styled Components.
+Customer categories registering web application developed in React using TypeScript and styled using Styled Components.

-Nessa aplicação, é possível consumir uma API OData e realizar funções de leitura, registro e exclusão de dados, além disso, é possível pesquisar por uma categoria específica a ser visualizada.
+This application consumes an OData API and can read, create and delete customer data, the application can also search for a specific customer category to be viewed.

 Deploy: https://client-category.vercel.app/